med0x2e/Scrncat/README.md

 ## Scrncat
-A script i created to help with RT/PT reporting by grouping, organizing and redacting passwords/hashes in screenshots taken during long-term PT/RT engagements (> 1 month), it mainly uses OCR (pytesseract) and PIL to process screenshots and rename/redact passwords based on common password patterns (Regex) or a password list of choice and/or group Screenshots based on which RT/PT stage executed commands correspond to.
+A script i created to help with RT/PT reporting by grouping, organizing and redacting passwords/hashes in screenshots taken during long-term PT/RT engagements (> 1 month), it mainly uses OCR (pytesseract) and PIL to process screenshots and redact passwords based on common password patterns (Regex) or a password list of choice and/or rename/group Screenshots based on which RT/PT stage executed commands correspond to.

 ## Features
-* Redact screenshots (--redact switch) based on commond password patterns (regex) or a password list.
+* Redact passwords/hashes (--redact switch) based on commond password patterns (regex) or a password list.
 * Rename screenshots to <DATE_SCREENSHOT_WAS_TAKEN_COMMAND_EXECUTE.png> (based on command extracted when using --group switch)
 * Group screenshots into PT/RT stages directory structure (Persistence, Recon, Lateral Movement, PrivEsc ..etc) based on c2.yaml config file structure/commands
 * Command extraction based on a prefix of choice (--prefix)